MJORR/dmg-anchor-link/README.md

 Challenge: The command will execute a WP_Query search for Posts within the date range looking for posts containing the DMG Anchor Link block.
 Performance is key, this WP-CLI command will be tested against a database that has tens of millions of records in the wp_posts table.

 Solution: When a page or post containing a DMG Anchor Link block is saved a post meta key 'dmg-read-more' is added with the value 1.
-Using a simple post meta value to filter posts, makes it much easier to query all posts or pages that have DMG Anchor Link block, rather than looping and searching the content of each post.
+Using a simple post meta value to filter posts, makes it much easier to query all posts or pages that have DMG Anchor Link block, rather than looping and searching the content of each post, which is much more resource intensive.

 ### Command Usage: